Angels100k/nexcms/README.md

 ## Globals

-Currently there are 2 globals. both globals are required or the app will not work.
+Currently there are 2 globals. both globals are required or the website will not work.

 ### Nav
 ### Footer

+@/theme/[themeName]/global/nav.tsx
 @/theme/[themeName]/global/footer.tsx
-@/theme/[themeName]/global/nav.tsx